constellation-daq/Constellation/docs/operator_guide/concepts/data.md

 More details about receiving telemetry information or log messages are provided in the respective sections on [telemetry](../concepts/telemetry.md) and [logging](../concepts/logging.md).
 ```

+## File Name Conflict Strategies

+Constellation receiver satellites provide the `_data.file_conflict_strategy` configuration key to select how to deal with
+already existing files upon run start.
+Three options are available:

+* `ERROR`: When writing to an already existing file is attempted, the corresponding receiver satellite will transition into
+  the {bdg-secondary}`ERROR` state.
+* `OVERWRITE`: In case of a file name conflict, the existing file will be deleted before creating the new output file.
+* `RENAME`: When a file already exists under the target file name, a randomly generated 8-character (40 bit entropy) `Base36`
+  string is appended to the output file name.

 ## Data Licensing